pingcap/docs/tiup/tiup-cluster-topology-reference.md

 - `log-file`: The path to which logs are output when the TiKV-CDC process is running (optional).
 If not specified, logs are written to the standard output (stdout).

 - `log-level`: The log level when the TiKV-CDC process is running (optional).
-The default value is "info".
+The default value is `"info"`.

 - `ca`: The path of the CA certificate file in PEM format for TLS connection (optional).